 This is a growing structure comprised of nine groups of three willow rods, planted by a circle of nine women.

-Meet the Nine Women behind the Living Willow 9 Project
+The nine women behind the Living Willow Grove Project

 - Charlotte Cary-Boothe

 - Erika Mosser